albertosantini/node-finance/README.markdown

 Methods
 =======

-portfolio.getOptimalPortfolio(params, callback)
+portfolio.getOptimalPortfolio(params, callback, config)
 -----------------------------

 It creates an optimal portfolio.
+If *config* is defined, the method call a Rserve instance, otherwise a native implementation is used.

 **Params**

 - *prods* vector of symbols.

-- *referenceDate*
+- *referenceDate* reference date (String).

-- *targetReturn* if undefined, the mean of returns will be the default
+- *targetReturn* weekly target return, if undefined, the mean of returns.

-- *lows* constraints
+- *lows* vector of constraints.

-- *highs* constraints
+- *highs* vector of constraints.

 **Callback response**

 - *perf* performances vector.

-- *message* error message, empty is ok.
+- *message* error message, if empty the optimization is fine.

 - *optim* details of quadprog response.